Proposed Basin Plan Amendment – Chlorine Water Quality Objectives and Total Residual Chlorine Effluent Limitations for Wastewater Discharges

 - Adopted Resolution No. R2-2020-0031 with Proposed Basin Plan amendment

-- Final Staff Report (Includes Draft Substitute Environmental Document)
+- Final Staff Report (Includes Substitute Environmental Document)

 - Response to Comments